-To prevent the operation of the Cricket Valley Energy Center (CVE) fracked-gas power plant, partially on-line as of February 2020.
+To halt the operation of the Cricket Valley Energy Center (CVE) fracked-gas power plant, now on-line as of April 2020.
 This can be done.
 New York is the state that banned fracking after overwhelming citizen opposition.
 More than 2,000 local concerned citizens have so far petitioned Governor Andrew Cuomo to deny CVE’s operating permit.
 They’ve demanded that serious deficiencies in CVE’s environmental impact study be remedied.
 We need to stop CVE and every plant like it.

-New York State has shown that it’s still serious about the environment with the passage of the Climate Leadership and Community Protection Act in June.
+New York State has shown that it’s still serious about the environment with the passage of the Climate Leadership and Community Protection Act last June.
 This legislation is one of the most ambitious in the world, but opening up a new fracked-gas electricity plant is a giant step in the wrong direction—especially now that a cheaper, completely nonpolluting, non-greenhouse-gas-emitting path has emerged.
 Eliminating fossil-fuels is the only path that can save us from irreversible climate catastrophe.

 What is Cricket Valley Energy?

 Cricket Valley Energy is one of the largest natural-gas power plants in the North East.
-It will burn fracked natural gas (methane) piped in from Pennsylvania to produce 1,100 megawatts of electric power.
+It will burn fracked natural gas (methane) piped in via the Iroquois pipeline to produce 1,100 megawatts of electric power.
 CVE will pump at least 6 million tons of greenhouse gasses and thousands of tons of other toxic pollutants into the air each year.
 According to CVE’s own documents, the plant will emit over 279 tons of nitrogen oxides, 570 tons of carbon monoxide, and more than 60 tons of sulfuric acid and its precursors.
 All of this pollution will disburse throughout the Harlem and Hudson Valleys upon the prevailing winds, then spill over into neighboring Connecticut.

 Effects on Human Health